ials/seminario2/README.md

   - [Example of a workflow](https://drive.google.com/file/d/1X72JinVkj3j-TSgMtWiyezMe2o-pu8z8/view?usp=sharing)

 - Tasks:
-  -	Proofread the chapter you will submit on 2 May
+  -	Proofread the chapter you will submit on 9 May
-  -	Send the chapter before 2 May at 11:59 pm

 ### Semana 9 -  2-5 Mayo